Skip to main content

 Create a software template definition in IDP

 Now that our pipeline is ready to execute when a project name and a GitHub repository name are provided, let's create the UI counterpart of it in IDP.
-This is powered by the Backstage Software Template.
-Create a template.yaml file anywhere in your Git repository.
+Create a workflow.yaml file anywhere in your Git repository.
 Usually, that would be the same place as your skeleton hello world code.
 We use the react-jsonschema-form playground to build the template.
 Nunjucks is templating engine for the IDP templates.

 Source